 Q: What is an introvert?

-A: In general, introverts tend to be reflective, “inward” people.
+A: By definition, introverts are people who prefer calm, minimally stimulating environments.
+In general, introverts tend to be reflective, “inward” people.
 We have rich, inner worlds and powerful imaginations.
 We may be slow to speak and act, because we think deeply about our words and decisions.
 We wish we didn’t have to make small talk because it seems inauthentic; we’d rather make deep connections and talk about big ideas.
 We feel good when we spend time alone, immersed in activities that are meaningful to us, such as writing, reading, gaming, etc. There’s a scientific explanation for this: our brains are wired to make us feel good when we turn inward and concentrate, according to Dr. Laney.
 This good feeling is thanks to the subtle “happiness hits” we receive from the neurotransmitter acetylcholine.

 Q: How common is introversion?